andela-milesanmi/DocGenie/README.md

 - The limitations to the DocGenie API are as follows:

 * Users cannot upload images in their documents yet.
-* Users cannot share documents with people, but can make document public to make it available to other users.
+* Users cannot share documents with people on social platforms, but can make document public to make it available to other users in the app.

 ###### Contributing